Axial precession physics

 1. Milankovitch Cycles | 0:10: The axial precession is the motion of the Earth relative to the fixed stars.
 It has a period of approximately 26000 years, but there is NO fixed period due to gravitational perturbations and other astrophysical perturbations.
 Short enough for the classroom.

 2. Bicycle Wheel with gyroscope precession | 0:26: What happens to the Earth also happens to a bicycle wheel.
 They are somewhat different cases of precession, but there are basic similarities.
 Both are hard to explain though precession is very common.
-In the video, note that the precession turns the bicycle wheel in the direction of the leaning of the wheel.
-In cycling, this precession tendency helps turn the bicycle in the direction the cyclist leans.
-Cyclists usually know how do this without studying physics.
+In the video, note, the precession turns the spinning bicycle wheel axle (its axis) in the direction of the leaning of the bicycle wheel: this is most easily seen just after the demonstrator releases the bicycle wheel.
+In cycling, cyclists usually lean into a turn to let ground compression forces provide some of the centripetal force needed to effect the turn and prevent the bicycle from torquing outward.
+They do this usually without having studied physics.
+The precession caused by leaning probably helps turn the bicycle wheel to increase the turn amount.
+Note, when the bicycle wheel is not spinning, it just hangs at rest with its center of mass below the pivot point: this is just the ordinary stable equilibrium hanging arrangement.
 Good and short enough for the classroom.

 Credit/Permission: © David Jeffery, 2003 / Own work.